What’s Wrong With the 2022 Toyota Tacoma’s Reliability?

 How reliable is the 2022 Toyota Tacoma?

 The 2022 Toyota Tacoma doesn’t have great reliability.
-Consumer Reports gives it a predicted reliability rating of 3/5.
-This is much lower than previous Toyota Tacoma reliability ratings.
-The 2021 Toyota Tacoma has a reliability rating of 5/5, so the 2022 Toyota Tacoma’s reliability rating is a huge drop.
-In addition, the 2020 Toyota Tacoma’s reliability rating is a 4/5, which is very good.
+This is a surprise because we have known the Tacoma as a super-reliable truck for years.
+The 2021 Toyota Tacoma has a perfect reliability rating, so the 2022 Toyota Tacoma’s reliability rating is a huge drop.
+In addition, the 2020 Toyota Tacoma’s reliability rating is very good.

-However, the 2019 Toyota Tacoma’s reliability rating is a 1/5.
 It appears the reliability of the Toyota Tacoma is yo-yoing a bit.
-In the 2019 Toyota Tacoma, the most serious reliability issues were transmission, both minor and major.
-This can be an expensive problem, and not one that you want to deal with unexpectedly.
+In the 2019 Toyota Tacoma, the most serious issues were transmission, both minor and major.
+This can be an expensive problem and not one that you want to deal with unexpectedly.
 In addition, the drive system and fuel system are also problem areas.

 The Toyota Tacoma’s reliability affects the Toyota brand